opixelum/proxy-diamond-patterns-gas-analysis/README.md

 # Proxy and Diamond Patterns Gas Analysis

-The purpose of this repository is to compare the different smart contract patterns.
-The patterns are:

-- Classic;
-- Proxy;
-- Diamond.

 We will compare the gas cost of each operation (deploy, upgrade, call) for each, and also the complexity of the code.
 Also, we use the [Yul-based optimizer](https://docs.soliditylang.org/en/v0.8.21/internals/optimizer.html)